Atticus29/pcc_biology_112/syllabus.md

 BI 112 lab is worth 30% of your course grade, and the lecture is worth the remaining 70% of your grade.

 **You cannot pass the class without passing the lab portion**.
 If a student receives an F in the lab, they will receive an F for the class regardless of their score in lecture.
-If a student receives a D in the lab, they will receive a D or an F for the class depending on their lecture score. **Students who have more than 2 lab absences will receive an F for the course TODO add as quiz question.**
+If a student receives a D in the lab, they will receive a D or an F for the class depending on their lecture score. **Students who have more than 2 lab absences will receive an F for the course.**

 NOTE: Students must pass BI 112 with a C or above to be admitted into courses for which BI 112 is a prerequisite.